1

 and Sylvie looked worried this time.

-Jerome came back to Cairo with lavish messages of love.
+Jerome came back to Cairo

 The next morning, he was more serious again,